Ibrahemtny/CTA_Alarm/README.md

+# CTA_Alarm

+A Qt-based app for receiving CTA transit arrival notifications with support for voice notifications and offline mode.

+## Getting Started

-## Open in Qt Creator:
+### Open in Qt Creator
 1. Launch Qt Creator and click **Open Project**.
 2. Select the `CTA_Alarm.pro` file from the repo directory.

-## Get Your CTA API Key:
+### Get Your CTA API Key
-For real-time data, you'll need to get an API key from the [CTA Developer Portal](https://developer.transitchicago.com/).
+To access real-time data, you'll need to obtain an API key from the [CTA Developer Portal](https://dev.careers.cta.org/).
+1. Register for an account on the CTA Developer Portal.
+2. Get your API key.
-1. Replace `"YOUR_API_KEY"` in the app code with your personal API key (found in `notificationapp.cpp`).
+3. Replace `"YOUR_API_KEY"` in the code with your personal API key (found in `notificationapp.cpp`).

-## Build & Run:
+### Build & Run
 1. In Qt Creator, click **Build** to compile the app.
-2. Once compiled, click **Run** to launch the app.
+2. After the build process finishes, click **Run** to launch the app.

-**Note**: As of now, the API is not yet integrated, so the app will simulate arrival data using hardcoded values.
-When the API is live, the app will automatically pull live data.
+**Note:** Currently, the app is not yet integrated with the CTA API, so it will simulate arrival data using hardcoded values.
+Once the API is live, the app will automatically fetch live data.

+---

 ## How Does the App Work?

-### Step 1: Select your station and line
+### Step 1: Select Your Station and Line
-Choose the station (e.g., “Station A”) and the transit line (e.g., “Red Line”) from the dropdowns.
+Choose a station (e.g., "Station A") and a transit line (e.g., "Red Line") from the dropdown menus.

-### Step 2: Set your notification time
+### Step 2: Set Your Notification Time
-Decide how far in advance you want to be notified.
-Options include 5, 10, or 15 minutes before the next arrival.
+Select how far in advance you want to be notified about the next arrival.
+Available options are:
+- 5 minutes
+- 10 minutes
+- 15 minutes

 ### Step 3: Notifications
-Once the app receives the arrival data (or simulated data for now), it will send you a notification.
-You can even have it read aloud using text-to-speech!
+Once the app receives arrival data (or simulated data for now), it will send you a notification.
+The app can also use text-to-speech to read the notification aloud!

+---

 ## Offline Mode

-If you're not connected to the internet, don’t worry!
-The app can still show data from previous sessions through local caching.
+If you're not connected to the internet, the app can still display data from previous sessions through local caching.
+This allows you to track stations and routes even when offline.

+---

 ## Voice Notifications & Themes

-### Voice Notifications:
+### Voice Notifications
-Use Qt’s `QTextToSpeech` module to make the app speak your notifications.
-It’s perfect for hands-free operation.
+The app uses Qt's `QTextToSpeech` module to read your notifications aloud.
+This is perfect for hands-free operation!

-### Light/Dark Mode:
+### Light/Dark Mode
-You can switch between light mode (default) and dark mode based on your preference.
-Toggle between the two with a button in the settings.
+You can toggle between light mode (default) and dark mode, depending on your preference.
+Switch between the two with a button in the settings.

+---

 ## Offline Data Caching
-Even if you're offline, CTA_Alarm will still function!
-It stores your recent transit data in a local SQLite database, so you can still track stations and routes, even when your connection is down.
+Even without an internet connection, CTA_Alarm will function!
+It caches recent transit data locally in an SQLite database, allowing you to continue tracking stations and routes, even when offline.

-Ibrahem Tamimi - Developer

-## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+---